-How Did Hadoop Evolve?Apache Hadoop was born out of a need to process escalating volumes of big data.
-Inspired by Google’s MapReduce, a programming model that divides an application into small fractions to run on different nodes, Doug Cutting and Mike Cafarella started Hadoop in 2002 while they were working on the Apache Nutch project.
+What is the history of Hadoop?Apache Hadoop was born out of a need to process growing large volumes of big data and deliver web results faster as search engine start-ups like Yahoo and Google were getting off the ground.
+Inspired by Google’s MapReduce, a programming model that divides an application into small fractions to run on different nodes, Doug Cutting and Mike Cafarella started Hadoop in 2002 while working on the Apache Nutch project.
 According to a New York Times article, Doug named Hadoop after his son's toy elephant.
-A few years later, Hadoop was spun-off from Nutch, and as a result, Yahoo released Hadoop as an open-source project in 2008.
-The Apache Software Foundation made Hadoop available to the public in November 2012.
+A few years later, Hadoop was spun off from Nutch.
+Nutch focused on the web crawler element, and Hadoop became the distributed computing and processing portion.
+Two years after Cutting joined Yahoo, Yahoo released Hadoop as an open source project in 2008.
+The Apache Software Foundation (ASF) made Hadoop available to the public in November 2012 as Apache Hadoop.

-Why was the introduction of Hadoop an important milestone?Hadoop made it possible for companies to analyze and query big data sets in a scalable manner using free, open source software and inexpensive, off-the-shelf hardware.
-This was a significant development, because it offered a viable alternative to the proprietary data warehouse solutions and closed data formats that had ruled the day until then.
-In doing so, Hadoop paved the way for future developments in big data analytics, like the introduction of Apache Spark.
+What is the impact of Hadoop?Hadoop was a major development in the big data space.
+In fact, it is credited with being the foundation for the modern cloud data lake.
+Hadoop democratized computing power and made it possible for companies to analyze and query big data sets in a scalable manner using free, open source software and inexpensive, off-the-shelf hardware.
+This was a significant development because it offered a viable alternative to the proprietary data warehouse (DW) solutions and closed data formats that had ruled the day until then.
+With the introduction of Hadoop, organizations quickly had access to the ability to store and process huge amounts of data, increased computing power, fault tolerance, flexibility in data management, lower costs compared to DW’s, and greater scalability - just keep on adding more nodes.
+Ultimately, Hadoop paved the way for future developments in big data analytics, like the introduction of Apache Spark™.

-What Makes Up The Hadoop Ecosystem?The term Hadoop is a general term that may refer to any of the following:
+What is the Hadoop ecosystem?The term Hadoop is a general term that may refer to any of the following:

 - The overall Hadoop ecosystem, which encompasses both the core modules and related sub-modules.

-- The core Hadoop modules, including HDFS™, YARN, MapReduce, and Hadoop Common (discussed below).
+- The core Hadoop modules, including Hadoop Distributed File System (HDFS™), Yet Another Resource Negotiator (YARN), MapReduce, and Hadoop Common (discussed below).
 These are the basic building blocks of a typical Hadoop deployment.

-What Are the Core Hadoop Modules?
+What are the core Hadoop modules?

-What Are Some Examples of Popular Hadoop-Related Software?Other popular packages that are not strictly a part of the core Hadoop modules, but that are frequently used in conjunction with them, include:
+What are some examples of popular Hadoop-related software?Other popular packages that are not strictly a part of the core Hadoop modules but that are frequently used in conjunction with them include:

 - Resilience — The Hadoop Distributed File System (HDFS) is fundamentally resilient.
 Data stored on any node of a Hadoop cluster is also replicated on other nodes of the cluster to prepare for the possibility of hardware or software failures.
 This intentionally redundant design ensures fault tolerance.
 If one node goes down, there is always a backup of the data available in the cluster.

-- Flexibility — unlike traditional relational database management systems, when working with Hadoop you can store data in any format, including semi-structured or unstructured formats.
+- Flexibility — unlike traditional relational database management systems, when working with Hadoop, you can store data in any format, including semi-structured or unstructured formats.
 Hadoop enables businesses to easily access new data sources and tap into different types of data.

-- Complexity — Hadoop is a low-level, Java-based framework that can be overly complex and difficult for end users to work with.
+- Complexity — Hadoop is a low-level, Java-based framework that can be overly complex and difficult for end-users to work with.
 Hadoop architectures can also require significant expertise and resources to set up, maintain, and upgrade.

 Back to glossary